 Accelerate Efforts to Study and Implement a Comprehensive Organics Collection and Composting Program.

 The Solid Waste Advisory Group, along with local government staff, are actively looking at the future of solid waste in Orange County, including implementation of an organics program.
-The Task Force encourages the Town and county to prioritize and look into how to accelerate this effort.
-Detail ideas are provided below.
+Prioritization/acceleration of this effort is encouraged.
+Details are provided below.